Sample Notice of Assessment

 How do I know if I have been accepted into the program?

-Successful applicants will be sent a letter in the mail.
+Successful applicants will be notified of their status via mail.
 Only successful applicants will be contacted.

 If selected to participate in the program, how do I get my passes?